parth-shettiwar/Kaggle-Competetion/README.md

 Now run all the cells.In the end a link will be created for "Download_csv" which will download a csv file having the image name and their corresponding labels.

-I have done the testing and training in a single ipynb file which I have zipped.In addition I have added the imagetonpy.py file and readme.txt.
+Testing and training is done in a single ipynb file. </br>
 The basic architecture consists of 5 conv layers, pool layer, flatten, and  3 fully connected layer.
 Epochs 100 - takes about 3-4 min to train on kaggle GPU